Canadian visa program may lure tech workers blocked by Trump

 "The fact that people started contacting me pretty much the next day is perhaps a suggestion that there are going to be more people interested," Hyndman said.

-U.S. technology companies including Amazon.com Inc , Alphabet Inc , Facebook Inc and Netflix Inc have in recent years expanded their Canadian operations, although most companies declined to comment on their GSS usage or how Trump's recent announcement will impact their hiring plans.
+U.S. technology companies including Amazon.com Inc AMZN.O, Alphabet Inc GOOGL.O, Facebook Inc FB.O and Netflix Inc NFLX.O have in recent years expanded their Canadian operations, although most companies declined to comment on their GSS usage or how Trump's recent announcement will impact their hiring plans.

-Tobi Lutke, the chief executive officer of Canadian e-commerce company Shopify , was quick to tout the Canada's attraction following Trump's immigration move.
+Tobi Lutke, the chief executive officer of Canadian e-commerce company Shopify SHOP.TO, was quick to tout the Canada's attraction following Trump's immigration move.

 The program "has made it possible to hire top talent beyond our borders," said Sandeep Anand, senior lead on the global mobility team at Shopify, adding that it has helped relocate employees to Canada.